lkcbharath/RoR-ComplaintManagement/README.md

 	`rails create new ComplaintManagement -d mysql`

-- Navigate to the folder and then generate a scaffold with the model name as Complaint, and three fields being the Name, Title and Details using:
+- Navigate to the folder and then generate a scaffold to generate the MVC for the table with the resource name as Complaint, and three fields being the Name, Title and Details using:

 	`rails g Complaint name:string title:string details:text`